 As you launch a new business, you should already be thinking about a strategy for scaling — not just growing.
 If you simply continue trying to increase your revenue by adding more resources with a corresponding increase in costs, your growth is likely to stagnate.
 You’ll get to a point where you realize the effort to grow simply isn’t worth the financial gain.

-What you need instead is a strategy for scaling in business that focuses on increasing revenue while also increasing efficiency.
+What you need instead is a strategy for scaling your SaaS business that focuses on increasing revenue while also increasing efficiency.
 In the scaling scenario, it will be worth the effort to reach more customers since you’ll be expending a comparatively low amount and therefore making increasingly large amounts of profit.
 You’re increasing your company’s value by increasing the efficiency with which you can bring in new revenue.

 While all companies can potentially be good at growing, some companies are better positioned to scale than others.
 Professional services companies, for example, will always have a problem with scaling their businesses because they need new personnel to do the work for each new client they service.